 Read more below on our plans and progress in our research streams.

-Phase 2: Develop the full Restoration Management Plan – by June 2021
+Phase 2: Develop the full Restoration Management Plan

 The restoration of Lake Pedder will be one of the world’s largest ecosystem restoration projects.
 The Committee does not intend to lead or finance the detailed engineering works that will be needed to decommission the dams.
 The Committee will undertake the preliminary research and scoping to inform the development of a comprehensive Restoration Management Plan and as recommended by the IUCN World Conservation Congress.
 This first phase will be completed based on principles of: